 The whole point is to attract more callers to raise awareness for the brand or cause.
 To do that, choose a toll free number that’s easy to remember.
 Toll free numbers eliminate long distance charges for callers in the US and Canada, making it easier for people out of the area to call in and increasing your reach exponentially.
 Toll free numbers have a slightly higher cost than local numbers, so choosing between the two depends on your budget and audience.

-There’s also a perception with toll free numbers.
-They’re just easier to remember.
+There’s a different perception with toll free numbers.
+They appeal to a broader geographic audience.
 Vanity numbers work well but the good ones are usually taken or have a high premium.
-I opt for repetitive digits.
-In my opinion repeating numbers are the best phone numbers because they’re easy to remember and easy to dial quickly without having to keep your eyes on the keypad.
+I would opt for repetitive digits.
+IMO phone numbers with repeating digits are the best phone numbers because they’re easy to remember and easy to dial quickly.

 Browse for a number and when you find the right one, register it and you’ll find it instantly in your numbers list.
 Now we have to make that number go somewhere when people call it.
 There are several different ways you can set up a hotline, but let’s say you want to start with a greeting.